 Their aim is to help those living with tinnitus to understand that they are not alone in their experiences and suggest how they may be able to relieve the effects of their condition with certain types of daily living aids.

 As you can see, the infographic features celebrities such as Will.I.Am and Barbara Streisand who suffer from this distressing condition.
 Chris Martin from Coldplay is another sufferer, as is Ozzy Osbourne.

 If you live with someone who suffers from Tinnitus, now is a great time to sit down with them and really listen as they tell you what it’s like and how it affects them.

 It’s also a great time to take steps to protect your hearing (and especially that of your children) because, whilst we now think Tinnitus is a condition of the brain, there is no doubt that constant exposure to loud noise has an effect.

-Let's hope by Tinnitus Awareness Week 2018, greater strides have been taken to bring Tinnitus even further forward into the public's consciousness so that we can all talk about it openly - and work together towards finding a cure.
+Let’s hope by the time the next Tinnitus Awareness Week rolls around, greater strides have been taken to bring tinnitus even further forward into the public’s consciousness so that we can all talk about it openly – and work together towards finding a cure.